jordicenzano/transport-stream-online-segmenter/README.md

 This is a tool that allows you to create an HLS chunklist from any transport stream file.
 All the process is done inside the browser, so the TS files are NOT uploaded anywhere making segmentation process fast and secure.
-Taking advantage of HLS v6 we can generate a byte range HLS chunklist that prevents you to modify / split your TS file
+Taking advantage of HLS v6 we can generate a byte range HLS chunklist that prevents you to modify / split your TS file.

+You can also execute the same segmenter in the CLI (nodeJS), and you can also use it to segment a TS TCP stream, in that case the chunks are also saved to the disc.

 # Usage in the browser